ANODIZING SERVICES IN WESTERN MA

 Anodized aluminum is also found in metalphoto processing.
 This material can often be found in high-resolution control panels, labels, barcodes that can be read by machinery, nameplates, and more.
 Metalphoto is extremely durable, as it can withstand all elements of wear and tear.
 Metalphoto is also flame-resistant, scratch-resistant, anti-counterfeit features, and can print serial barcode numbers for encrypted data.

 Benefits of Anodizing

 So, what are the benefits of anodizing?
-By restoring a metal part through an anodizing finish, it’s lifespan can extend to 20 years.
-Especially for metals of heavy use, anodizing increases its longevity by protecting against damage from sunlight, harsh chemicals, or the daily wear and tear of physical contact.
-The oxide layer additionally provides a better surface for adhesion of paints and glues than bare metal would.
-When anodizing, it is also import to consider the thickness of the coating as well as the quality of the anodic coating process.
+By restoring a metal part through an anodizing finish, its lifespan can extend to 20 years.
+Especially for metals of heavy use, anodizing increases its longevity.
+This is done by protecting against damage from sunlight, harsh chemicals, or physical contact’s daily wear and tear.
+The oxide layer also provides a better surface for the adhesion of paints and glues than bare metal.
+When anodizing, it is also important to consider the thickness of the coating as well as the quality of the anodic coating process.
 The main rule of thumb is the thicker the layer, the longer it’ll last.
 It is also important to consider that the coating is relatively thin compared to paints and powders, yet is more hard and durable.
 Not to mention, its environmentally friendly finish can be recycled and is inexpensive compared to other coating methods.